 In the late ‘90s, Shawn became obsessed with making the best barbecue.
 He started out reading books and scouring the Internet for tips and recipes.
 Thanks to a commercial smoker, he began to work experimental rubs for brisket and pork onto the catering menu.
 He was hitting his stride—and it was time to take things up a notch.

 “I thought about barbecue constantly, It was serious.
 So I said, ‘Well, If I’m going to do this right, I need to make my own barbecue sauce.”

 His first original concoction—the Sweet and Sassy Smokehouse—set the bar for everything that followed.
 Word of mouth began to spread through the catering rounds, particularly at Culpeper events with his kids.
 “That was the first time I had people come up to me and say, ‘This is real barbecue, Shawn.
 You have to open a restaurant.’
 The confidence just built from there.”

 Shawn knew he had something special.
 His devotion to quality—“The meat has to be the best.
 I will never compromise on that.”—coupled with a knack for experimenting with bold, exciting flavors led to the first location for Shawn’s Smokehouse BBQ in 2013.
 Shawn opened in Culpeper thanks to the foundation that had been built with early supporters.
-A second location in Warrenton followed in 2015.

 In the end, the secret to great barbecue isn’t much of a secret, Shawn said.
 Get the food right, and the customers will come.
 Except, as he learned from his mom’s catering business, serving food is also about serving a piece of yourself to others.